drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 transparency_, the public will scrutinize a witnessable app defying user expectations.

+{{< image-svg
+  src="witnessable-app.excalidraw.svg"
+  alt="Witnessable App"
+  caption="Witnessable App: The users of a witnessable app can verify every aspect of it.
+They can review the source code and verify the built application executable, they can verify the correct encryption of data, and how it is stored.
+Futhermore, they can see what data the application shares with thrid-party services and verify the correctness of the application's computations." >}}

 ### Does Every App have to be Witnessable?

 No, applications that do not contain or process important information most